 But then she dropped DHs on us.
 From a great height.
 And our list of things to quibble over expanded exponentially.

-And, more than a decade further down the track, DHs is still completely indigestible.
-There is no nutritional value there.
+And, more than a decade further down the track, DHs is still all but completely indigestible.
+There is next to no nutritional value there.

 I think that if Rowling had deliberately sat down and asked herself; “Now.
 How many of my previously-stated ‘rules’ can I break in the course of this one book, just to wind people up?” she could have hardly bettered her performance.